webtranslateit/webtranslateit/README.md

     `rake gems:install`

-* If you did not already did `wti autoconf`, copy your API key from Web Translate It and run:
+* If you did not already did `wti init`, copy your API key from Web Translate It and run:

     `script/generate webtranslateit --api-key your_key_here`